 Assembling 7 Layer Mexican Dip

-Just heat the dip in an oven safe dish at 350°F for 15-20 minutes or until the cheese is nice and melted.
+When you have your dip assembled in an oven safe dish place it in a preheated oven set at 350°F. Bake for 15-20 minutes or until the cheese is nice and melted.

 Otherwise, you will end up with soft and wilted lettuce and mushy green onions and tomatoes.